spaceinventor/csh/README.md

 The process will be gradual to avoid too many broken links so the old repo will remain in place for a while still.
-But the sofwtare will be called `spacepromt` from now on.
+But the software will be called `spacepromt` from now on.

 ### Build